 As I informed the House some days ago, the Suez Canal issue was not discussed between President Nasser and myself when we met recently.
-The consideration of it and the concered decision must have been made lett.
+The consideration of it and the concered decision must have been made lat.

-the United The Governments of States.
-United Kingdom and France have held urgent and prolonged consultations and their views are set out in a joint communique which hon.
-Members must have seen in the Press reports.
+The Governments of the United States, United Kingdom and France have held urgent and prolonged consultations and their views are set out in a joint communique which hon.
+Members must have seen in the Press reports